zulip/zulip/corporate/terms.md

 altogether.

 You can stop using our Services at any time, although we'll be sorry to see you go.
-Zulip may also stop providing Services to you, or add or create new limits to our Services at any time.
+Kandra Labs may also stop providing Services to you, or add or create new limits to our Services at any time.

 We believe that you own your data and preserving your access to such data is